 While you have .htaccess open, let’s add GZip compression to take out extra spaces and unnecessary parts of the code.
 You can use the code below to add GZip compression.
 Make sure to add it after the Super Cache code and before the line that says # BEGIN WordPress.

-One of the biggest improvements I have ever made for my site was to leave the discount host and sign up with LiquidWeb.
+One of the biggest improvements I have ever made for my site was to leave the discount host and sign up for something better.
 My site speed increased about 80% with that one change.
+Learn more about setting up your website here.

 A CDN is a content delivery network.
 For a fee, some companies will host your site on servers all around the world and will send from the closest location to each visitor.
 For heavy traffic websites, a CDN is a great investment.